About Language-Based Learning Differences

 In order for children with language processing challenges to learn, they require a specialized, highly structured, intensive educational program that’s delivered in an individualized setting, which literally builds new pathways in their brains over time.

-After a period of about three years in our program, and with the assistance of a number of readily-available learning tools, young people who once were among the most severe drop-out risks are able to transition to and prosper in mainstream and even honors-level coursework.
+After a period of about four years in our program, and with the assistance of a number of readily-available learning tools, young people who once were among the most severe drop-out risks are able to transition to and prosper in general education and even honors-level coursework.

-In fact, because of their pronounced creative and intellectual gifts, children who overcome language-based challenges frequently emerge from effective learning support programs to become top students in high school and college.
+In fact, because of their pronounced creative and intellectual gifts, children who overcome language-based learning differences frequently emerge from effective learning support programs to become top students in high school and college.